hariszaf/presentations/met_nets/mikrobiokosmos2021/presentation_talk.md

 ## Slide 6: Further applications of flux sampling

-The potential applications of flux sampling are numerous!
+The potential applications of flux sampling are more than many!

 Preparing this presentation I found out about a "fragrant" (μοιρωράδτος) study that was published only a couple of months ago, where flux sampling was used in developing or